d48/mytestimony/README.md

 __note:__ Using skip is expensive as it walks through the collection to get the offset.
 As number for `skip()` increases, this gets more expensive for performance

+* Look into saving cursors and iterating through collection from set points after each query

 ## Roadmap